kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   // populated with their controller name are removed when they are no longer necessary.
   //
   // +required
-  Controller ControllerName `json:"name"`
+  ControllerName GatewayController `json:"controllerName"`

-  // ParentRef is used to identify the parent resource that this status
+  // AncestorRef identifies the ancestor resource that this status is associated
-  // is associated with.
-It is used to match the InferencePool with the parent
-  // resource, such as a Gateway.
+  // with, such as a Gateway.
   //
   // +required
-  ParentRef ParentReference `json:"parentRef,omitzero"`
+  AncestorRef ParentReference `json:"ancestorRef"`

   // For Kubernetes API conventions, see:
   // https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties
   // conditions represent the current state of the Backend resource.
   // Each condition has a unique type and reflects the status of a specific aspect of the resource.
-  // See BackendConditionType for defined condition types.
   //
   // The status of each condition is one of True, False, or Unknown.
   // +listType=map